bartmichels/scrabble/README.md

 To decide who begins, draw letters from the green bag until a winner is decided.

-You can place tiles by dragging them, or by clicking them and then clicking again where you want them to be.
+You can place tiles in two ways: using drag and drop, or by clicking them and then clicking again where you want them to be.

 Verifying words is not done using a dictionary, but is meant to be done using mutual agreement.
 The player following you decides whether to approve or reject your move.
 Moves cannot be undone once approved.